Bk X: 243-297 Orpheus signs: Pygmalion and the statue

 said, shyly: "If you can grant all things, you gods, I wish as a bride to have..." and

 not daring to say "the girl of ivory" he said "one like my ivory girl."
 Golden Venus,

 for she herself was present at the festival, knew what the prayer meant, and as a sign

 of the gods' fondness for him, the flame flared three times, and shook its crown in the

 air.
 When he returned, he sought out the image of his girl, and leaning over the couch,

 kissed her.
 She felt warm: he pressed his lips to her again, and also touched her breast

 with his hand.
 The ivory yieled to his touch, and lost its hardness, altering under its

-fingers, as the bees' wax of Also known as Hymettos, is a mountain range southeast
+fingers, as the bees' wax of Also known as Hymettos, is a mountain range in

-use.
-The lover is stupefied, and joyful, but uncertain, and afraid he is wrong,
+made usable by use.
+The lover is stupefied, and joyful, but uncertain, and afraid he is